 I've also had a situation where I was in an actual casting office and one of the casting directors came up to me to give me feedback face-to-face about a particular client really liking me.

+She didn't need to take time out of her day to tell me that, but she did.
 They will tell you!
 The information will get to you, okay?
 Casting directors love giving actors good news or helping them reach the next level when they see potential.

 When you do get that golden, rare in-person audition now-a-days, I want you to pay attention to what they're saying to you while you're in the room.
 That's feedback!

+You may notice that casting directors are giving you the same note over-and-over again.
+That's feedback.
 You may notice that they consistently ask you to try again without moving too much.
 That's feedback.

 The best time for you to ask casting for feedback directly is while you're in the room.
 You already have them as a captive audience, but make it quick and specific.

+Weak Question: Do you think I'm a good actor?
 Strong Question: Do you feel like I took the note you gave me, or should I go further next time?

+Weak Question: Are my auditions good?
 Strong Question: Are my objectives being clearly communicated?

+Weak Question: Why am I not getting more callbacks?
 Strong Question: How's my energy when I walk into the room?

 Notes will go through the right channels if you need it, that channel being your talent agent, if not to you directly in the room.
 There's no need to email your talent agent in my experience.